National History Day for Teachers

 National History Day Workshop for Teachers

-On Monday, October 2, 2023 from 8:30 a.m. to 3:30 p.m.
-Shiloh Museum of Ozark History is hosting a workshop about National History Day for school librarians and educators in 6th to 12th grade social studies, Gifted and Talented programs, drama, literacy, and technology.
+Gold circle in center of image with red, blue, and green lines orbiting the circle.
+Text reads On Wednesday, July 17, 2024, from 9 a.m. to 4 p.m., Shiloh Museum of Ozark History is hosting a workshop for teachers about National History Day.
+It is open to school librarians and educators in 6th to 12th grade social studies, Gifted and Talented programs, drama, literacy, and technology.
 Angela Adams, the National History Day Arkansas Affiliate Coordinator and BSE Supervisor at University of Central Arkansas, will be leading the workshop.

 Participants will learn how this program allows students to shine and build confidence through performances, papers, exhibits, websites, and documentaries.
 National History Day also meets literacy frameworks and offers students opportunities to strengthen their skills in research, critical thinking, collaboration, and communication.
 Participants will also learn about the 2024 National History Day theme and have the chance to collaborate with other teachers.